By adding a night

 When handheld use is not required,

-hold your camera perfectly still to avoid blurring.
+require that you hold your camera perfectly still to

+avoid blurring.
 A tripod is a perfect accessory.
-If one is
+If

-order to avoid the blur that results from finger
+avoid the blur that results from finger pressing the

 |